TI-Tokyo/riak-docs-fork/content/riak/cs/2.0.1/cookbooks/configuration/reference.md

 <code>auth_module</code>
 </td>
 <td>
-he module used by Riak CS for authentication.
+The module used by Riak CS for authentication.
 We do not recommend changing this setting unless you implement a custom authentication scheme
 </td>
 <td>